10 Stages Of Your Work Christmas Do

 5. The 'I'm going to take it slow' Moment

 We all know how this goes, start with a diet coke - pace yourself...Yep...

 6. The 'Oh why the hell not?'
 Moment (About an hour later)

 There's always one person who switches up the party atmosphere by initiating shots.
 Chances are you'll get dragged into it, or maybe you ARE that person.
 Well, we all know how this ends.

 7. The Dancing

-There's three types of dancers at your office party.
+There's three types of dancers at your Christmas Do.
 The ones who take it too seriously, the ones who throw their hands in the air like they just don't care, and the people who simply don't dance.
 There may also be a girl busting out the splits or maybe you and your crew have a dance routine rehearsed.
 Whatever your do - there will be dancing.
 Ladies - bring back up flats, your feet will thank you for it later.

 8. The New Best Friends

 Oh, hey person I've only made eye contact with once in the canteen queue but now we're lifelong friends.
 Yep, this will inevitably happen, even more so in the ladies' toilets where you'll be complimenting each other's outfits: "OMG Emma your hair looks beautiful, you're such a great person - HOW have we not been friends before?!"
 Make the most of this friendship, as it may not survive past the weekend.